Useful Notes / Russians with Rusting Rockets

 - The Yak-141 "Freestyle", a planned supersonic VTOL aircraft, was scrapped at prototype stage.
 No Mach 1+ VTOL plane has yet entered service anywhere in the world - the F-35 Lightning II (the Joint Strike Fighter) has not entered full production yet.

 - Yakovlev sold loads of its know-how to Lockheed in the Nineties, much of which ended in the F-35 project.

 - A nuclear-powered carrier was canceled at 40% complete.

 - The seventh Akula/"Typhoon" was scrapped incomplete.

-With the arrival of Putin and Medvedev, major investment is going into the Russian military, with new carriers and subs planned, stuff being upgraded (such as the Su-24 "Fencer" aircraft) and new missiles being tested.
-It may take a while to come to full effect- the Russian military has had a lot of problems getting things built on time.
+With the arrival of Putin and Medvedev, major investment went into the Russian military, with new carriers and subs planned, stuff being upgraded (such as the Su-24 "Fencer" aircraft) and new missiles being tested.
+It may take a while to come to full effect — the Russian military has had a lot of problems getting things built on time.
 The low oil prices are certainly not helping with the monetary issues, as Russia is a major exporter of oil, producing an average of 10 million barrels of oil per day.